Suzanne Landau: Curator of the Tel Aviv Museum of Art

 Landau was appointed Director and Chief Curator of the Tel Aviv Museum of Art in August 2012 by its board of directors, filling the vacancy left by Mordechai Omer's death in office.
 Her selection was welcomed by the Israeli contemporary art community, which had criticized the Tel Aviv Museum's board of directors for a lack of transparency and for not consulting Israeli artists in the decision-making process.
 Former Israel Museum curator Martin Weil also congratulated her appointment.

-Following her appointment, Landau initiated numerous exhibitions including artists like Absalon, David Claerbout, Fiona Tan, Michael Borremans, Elmgreen & Dragset, Alina Szapocznikow, Taryn Simon, R. H. Quaytman, Hiroshi Sugimoto, and launched site specific projects in the Museum’s Light Fall of Douglas Gordon, Joanna Vasconselos, Tom Friedman and Ibrahim Mahama among others.
+Following her appointment, Landau initiated numerous exhibitions including artists like Absalon, David Claerbout, Fiona Tan, Michael Borremans, Elmgreen & Dragset, Alina Szapocznikow, Taryn Simon, R. H. Quaytman, Hiroshi Sugimoto, and launched site specific projects in the Museum's Light Fall of Douglas Gordon, Joanna Vasconselos, Tom Friedman and Ibrahim Mahama among others.
 Landau curated exhibitions of Ydessa Hendeles, Christian Marclay, The Clock, Louise Bourgeois Twosome (with Jerry Gorovoy), Modern Times, Masterpieces from the Philadelphia Museum and Yayoi Kusama A Retrospective.

 Landau established the Contemporary Art Department, Museum Friends and Volunteers organizations, initiated acquisition group of Israeli art, new branding of the museum, the renewal project of the sculpture garden and of the museum's main historical building, including its facade, new entrance hall, museum shop, the Nazarian Family Experiential Center and the Studio café open to the sculpture garden.
 She concluded her directorship at the Tel Aviv Museum of Art in December 2018, while the museum reached over one million visitors for the first time.

 In 2015, to mark the 50th anniversary of establishment of German-Israeli relations, Landau and a team of curators have curated an exhibition of selected artworks from the Tel Aviv Museum of Art's collections held at the Martin-Gropius-Bau in Berlin.
 72 pieces were transferred to Berlin in the first exhibition of the Tel Aviv Museum's collection in Germany.
 The artworks selected from three departments at the Tel Aviv Museum of Art: Modern Art, Prints and Drawings, and Israeli Art.

 Personal life

-She is married to Yoram Feldhay; son Danny, daughter Maya.
+She is married to Yoram Feldhay, has a son, Danny, and a daughter, Maya.